-Although I paid my second visit to Laughlin in the fall of 2021, it was my first time visiting Aquarius when I stopped in.
+In the last couple of years I’ve visited Laughlin a few times, and spent some time at Aquarius during my time there.
 A sister property to Edgewater and the indefinitely closed Colorado Belle, of the three it’s the nicest of the properties, and is positioned accordingly.

 The Casino Floor

 The casino floor had a mix of new and old games, balanced in a way that seemed similar to Edgewater, albeit leaning a little newer with some of the games on the floor.
 The floor was one big section in the middle of it all, and they advertise over 1,000 slot machines.
-This particular visit I didn’t play too many slots, but from my browse of what they had it looked good.
+My second visit I got to play some more slots, and enjoyed the mix of machines they had to offer.

 Table games was towards the back of the casino floor past the slots, and had a good overall mix.
-They had lower limit Blackjack ($10 a hand, busy) and a bit higher ($25 a hand, not busy) the day I was there.
-I played high card flush at lower minimums as well, which was nice given it was my first time playing the game.
+They had lower limit Blackjack ($10 a hand, busy) and a bit higher ($25 a hand, not busy) when I was there.
+I played High Card Flush at lower minimums as well, which was nice given it was my first time playing the game.
 Like at Edgewater, they had some very friendly dealers at the tables.

 It’s Laughlin, so it caters to a certain type of player, but like everything else at Aquarius vs. Edgewater the rooms here are going to be a step up from Edgewater.
 The overall reviews are better for Aquarius over Edgewater too, so that would make sense.